MicrosoftDocs/power-automate-docs/articles/apply-to-each.md

 1. Gets the last 10 unread messages in your Office 365 Outlook Inbox.
 2. Checks each of the 10 messages to confirm if any has **meet now** in the subject.
 3. Checks if the email is from your boss or was sent with high importance.
-4. Sends a push notification and marks as read any email that has **meet now** in the subject and is either from your boss or was sent with high importance.
+4. Sends a push notification and marks as read, any email that has **meet now** in the subject and is either from your boss or was sent with high importance.

-This diagram shows the details of the flow we'll create in this walk-through:
+This diagram shows the details of the flow we'll create:

 ![overview of the flow being built](./media/apply-to-each/foreach-flow-visio.png)